 Evaluating historical financial performance, assessing current assets and liabilities, and projecting future cash flows to determine the company's intrinsic value.

+Operational due diligence identifies inefficiencies and uncovers synergies with the investor’s existing portfolio that can drive growth and improve profitability.
 Analyzing the efficiency of operations, identifying cost-saving opportunities, and assessing potential synergies with the investor's existing portfolio companies.

 This step involves scrutinizing the leadership team's capabilities, track record, and alignment with the investor's strategic goals.